pgbackrest/pgbackrest/CONTRIBUTING.md

 - `command-role` - defines the processes for which the option is valid. `main` indicates the option will be used by the main process and not be passed on to other local/remote processes.

-At compile time, the `config.auto.h` file will be generated to create the constants used in the code for the options.
+At compile time, the `config.auto.h` file will be generated to contain the constants used for options in the code.
 For the C enums, any dashes in the option name will be removed, camel-cased and prefixed with `cfgOpt`, e.g. `repo-path` becomes `cfgOptRepoPath`.

 ### reference.xml